 We are currently securing our speakers and will have

-a full list of over 30 Speakers posted shortly.
+a full list of speakers posted shortly.

 Attorney, Animal Law Expert, Founder - The Animal Protection Society, Animal Law Source and APAW Academy